futel/dialplan-functions/README.md

 is twilio downloading all sounds before starting audio? are the s3 not being cached?

-is the twilio edge correct for the api gateway edge? global low latency edge? twilio interconnect?

 is there sound format conversion? codec? opus/g.729